ArmyBarber/kb/docs/Sources/Books/Book highlights/The Principal Contradiction.md

 ---
 dialectical materialism is indeed the science of revolution. — location: [311](kindle://book?action=open&asin=B08CSW7L52&location=311) ^ref-64183

 ---
+Circumstances in China weren’t all that different.
+The revolutionaries needed to break the chains that hindered the development of the productive forces. — location: [591](kindle://book?action=open&asin=B08CSW7L52&location=591) ^ref-15387

+---
 the fact that whenever a man was necessary he has always been found: Caesar, Augustus, Cromwell, etc. … — location: [603](kindle://book?action=open&asin=B08CSW7L52&location=603) ^ref-24004